A third Republican is taking a giant step Thursday toward a 2020 bid for the U.S. Senate.

 “It was certainly rude but he’s just tossing gasoline on the fire that started the previous week when these liberal Democrats took on Pelosi,” Horn said.

-Beto has his own slavery moment
+Beto reveals his own family ancestry connection with slavery

 Just as 2020 Democratic presidential candidate Beto O’Rourke was wrapping up his latest New Hampshire visit Sunday he had a startling revelation.